-Investment property comprises of residential and commercial properties.
-The fair value of the investment property has been arrived at on the basis of a valuation carried out at the year end by the trustees.
+Investment property comprises £7,112,682 (2021: £5,118,289) of residential and commercial properties.
+The fair value of the investment property has been arrived at on the basis of a valuation carried out within 12 months of the year end by an internal Chartered Surveyor.
 The valuation was made on an open market value basis by reference to market evidence of transaction prices for similar properties.
-Given that state of the market and taking into account the impact of COVID-19, there is material uncertainty in respect of the Investment Property valuations